swiftlang/swift-org-website/_posts/2024-01-01-swift-openapi-generator-1.0.md

 The generated code provides a type, named `Client`, which provides a method for each operation defined in the OpenAPI document and can be used with any HTTP library that provides an integration package for Swift OpenAPI Generator.

 The plugin produces the generated code at build time in a location determined by the build system.
-To use the genearted code in your project, simply create a `Client` by providing the server URL and HTTP transport you'd like to use.
+To use the generated code in your project, simply create a `Client` by providing the server URL and HTTP transport you'd like to use.

 The following example creates a Greeting Service client that uses URLSession to make the underlying HTTP requests.